Nikola Spasić Endowment, Belgrade: Nikola Spasić

 Nikola Spasić (1838—1916) was a Serbian wholesaler, benefactor and a large endower.
 He was president of the Belgrade Stock Exchange, President of Traffic Bank and member of the management board of the National Bank of the Kingdom of Serbia.
-He was awarded the Cross of Takovo of the 4th order and the Оrder of St. Sava of the 3rd order.
+He was awarded the Cross of Takovo of the 4th order and the Order of St. Sava of the 3rd order.